• Skip to primary navigation

 Recipe FAQ

-Since the cheese is both incorporated into the casserole and sprinkled on the top, how is the Velveeta cheese substituted?
+Since the cheese is both incorporated into the casserole and sprinkled on top, how is Velveeta substituted?

 When I use Velveeta cheese in this recipe, I add a cup or four ounces of cubed Velveeta to the cream of mushroom/sour cream sauce.
 I heat the sauce until the Velveeta cheese has melted.